ekluff/word_count/README.md

   count_how_many_times_this_word_occurs.word_count(within_this_sentence)

 The application uses params.fetch in file app.rb to retrieve the user input.
 File app.rb contains logic that determines the instance variable @result_phrase, the definition of which is determined using case switching.
-There are four possible message types, as described above.
+There are five possible message types, as described above.
 The value of @result_phrase is subsequently called on page result.erb.

 ### Legal